beccaree/ProjectMOKUROKU/README.md

 # ProjectMOKUROKU
-Inventory Keeping application created for a friend
+Inventory and Point-Of-Sale application

+UPDATE July 2018: this project on infinite hiatus, same idea being implemented as a Native React application

 [Some functionality mentioned below has not been implemented but is in the low-fidelity prototype/design and what I hope to achieve]